withastro/docs/src/pages/en/migrate.md

 **Example:** `<script src="/some-external-script.js" />`
 **When to use this:** If your JavaScript file lives inside of `public/`.

-You can references any file inside of the `public/` directory by absolute URL path in your Astro component templates.
-This is a good default option for external scripts, because it lets you control the `<script>` tag on the page yourself.
+You can reference any file inside of the `public/` directory by absolute URL path in your Astro component templates.
+This is a good default option for external scripts because it lets you control the `<script>` tag on the page yourself.

 Note that this approach skips the JavaScript processing, bundling and optimizations that are provided by Astro when you use the `import` method described below.
-However, this may be preferred for any external scripts that have already been published and minified seperately from Astro.
+However, this may be preferred for any external scripts that have already been published and minified separately from Astro.
 If your script was downloaded from an external source, then this method is probably preferred.

 **2. ESM Import via `<script hoist>`**